MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-failed-start.md

 This error code is set when one of the drivers in the device's driver stack fails IRP_MN_START_DEVICE.
 If there are many drivers in the stack, it can be difficult to determine the one that failed.

-See the [**DEVPKEY_Device_ProblemStatus**](devpkey-device-problemstatus.md) property on the device for the failure code returned for the start IRP.
+See the [**DEVPKEY_Device_ProblemStatus**](devpkey-device-problemstatus.md) property on the device for the failure code returned for the [start IRP](https://docs.microsoft.com/windows-hardware/drivers/kernel/irp-mn-start-device).

 For additional information, see [Retrieving the Status and Problem Code for a Device Instance](retrieving-the-status-and-problem-code-for-a-device-instance.md).

 ## For driver developers

-One of the drivers in the device stack failed the start IRP.
+One of the drivers in the device stack failed the [start IRP](https://docs.microsoft.com/windows-hardware/drivers/kernel/irp-mn-start-device).
 The [**DEVPKEY_Device_ProblemStatus**](devpkey-device-problemstatus.md) property on the device should indicate the failure code.

-If debugging from a kernel debugger, you can set a breakpoint on *PnpStartDevice* to step through the sending and handling of the start IRP to identify the source of the failure.
-Since this routine is called when starting any device, ensure that you are stepping through the start IRP for the right device stack.